jeetzala/aws-ecs-task-manager/README.md

 ✅ Infrastructure drift checked

-✅ No resources proposed for creation, modification, or destruction
+✅ No infrastructure resources proposed for creation, modification, or destruction

 ---